How is CBD Oil Made? From Plant to Pipette

 Gregor Zorn, Chief Science Officer

 Ever wondered how CBD oil is made?
 We’ll be honest: it’s not a quick or easy process.
 It takes time, patience and the most innovative tech to ensure you’re getting a high quality oil.

 However, we know that the best things come to those who don’t just wait, but work hard to get it, which is why we take pride in our CBD oil production process.
 So much pride, in fact, that we’re ready to share it with you.

-Here, we speak to Cannaray's Chief Science Officer, Gregor Zorn, about how we make our CBD oil, the Bright Days CBD Oil Drops.
+Here, we speak to Cannaray's Chief Science Officer, Gregor Zorn, about how we make our CBD oil.
 We’re taking you through every step – from plant to pipette – so you can see what goes into each bottle.